-Mitigation Measure Timing Implementing Party Monitoring Party Monitoring Actions decrease runoff during storm events, prevent flooding, and allow for off- peak discharge.
+Mitigation Measure Timing Implementing Party Monitoring Party Monitoring Actions standards.
+BMPs may consist of a wide variety of measures taken to reduce pollutants in stormwater and other nonpoint-source runoff.
+Measures range from source control, such as reduced surface disturbance, to the treatment of polluted runoff, such as detention basins.
+1 41 69 BMPs to be implemented as part of the Storm Water Management Program and Construction General Permit (and SWPPP) may include the following practices. • Temporary erosion control measures (such as silt fences, staked straw bales/wattles, silt/sediment basins and traps, check dams, geofabric, sandbag dikes, and temporary revegetation or other ground cover) will be employed to control erosion from disturbed areas. • Use a dry detention basin (which is typically dry except after a major rainstorm, when it will temporarily fill with stormwater), designed to decrease runoff during storm events, prevent flooding, and allow for off-peak discharge.
 Basin features will include maintenance schedules for the periodic removal of sediments, excessive vegetation, and debris that may clog basin inlets and outlets.
-Cover or apply nontoxic soil stabilizers to inactive construction areas (previously graded areas inactive for 10 days or more) that could contribute sediment to waterways.
-Enclose and cover exposed stockpiles of dirt or other loose, granular construction materials that could contribute sediment to waterways. • Ensure that no earth or organic material will be deposited or placed where it may be directly carried into a stream, marsh, slough, lagoon, or body of standing water. • Prohibit the following types of materials from being rinsed or washed into the streets, shoulder areas, or gutters: concrete, solvents and adhesives, thinners, paints, fuels, sawdust, dirt, gasoline, asphalt and concrete saw slurry, and heavily chlorinated water. • Ensure that grass or other vegetative cover will be established on the construction site as soon as possible after disturbance.
-The contractor will select a combination of BMPs (consistent with Section A of the Construction General Permit) that is expected to minimize runoff and remove contaminants from stormwater discharges.
+Cover or apply nontoxic soil stabilizers to inactive construction areas (previously graded areas inactive for 10 days or more) that could contribute sediment to waterways. • Enclose and cover exposed stockpiles of dirt or other loose, granular construction materials that could contribute sediment to waterways. • Ensure that no earth or organic material will be deposited or placed where it may be directly carried into a stream, marsh, slough, lagoon, or body of standing water. • Prohibit the following types of materials from being rinsed or washed into the streets, shoulder areas, or gutters: concrete, solvents and adhesives, thinners, paints, fuels, sawdust, dirt, gasoline, asphalt and concrete saw slurry, and heavily chlorinated water. • Ensure that grass or other vegetative cover will be established on the construction site as soon as possible after disturbance.
+The contractor will select a combination of BMPs (consistent with the Construction General Permit) that is expected to minimize runoff and remove contaminants from stormwater discharges.
 The final selection of BMPs will be subject to approval by the San Francisco Bay Regional Water Board and the Central Valley Water Board.
-The contractor will verify that an NOI has been filed with the State Water Board and that a SWPPP has been developed before allowing construction to begin.
-The contractor will perform inspections of the construction area, to verify that the BMPs specified in the SWPPP are properly implemented and maintained.
-The contractor will notify the appropriate Regional Water Board immediately if there is a noncompliance issue and will require compliance.
-If necessary, the contractor or their agent will require that additional BMPs be designed and implemented if those originally constructed do not achieve the identified performance standard.